 At the time, we were planning a trip to Canada, and we needed 25,000 American Airlines miles round-trip, per person.
 So I did a little math and thought, wait a second?
 If my 25,000 Chase Ultimate Rewards points were American Airlines miles instead, I could book a Canada ticket already!

 So, I learned that 25,000 airline miles could get me a ticket to Canada.
 Which would otherwise cost significantly more than the $250 that my 25,000 Chase Ultimate Rewards points were worth.

-Then, every time I went to book a flight on American Airlines, I kept seeing offers for the Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® for 50,000 American Airlines miles.
+Then, every time I went to book a flight on American Airlines, I kept seeing offers for the Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® for 50,000 American Airlines miles (no longer available).
 I finally decided to apply and I quickly met the minimum spend to get my first bonus.
 After that, we booked our first award tickets for our trip to Canada!

 It was so easy and I wanted more!
 I started reading blogs such as Million Mile Secrets and a few months later, we earned the Southwest Companion Pass!
 Since then, I can’t stop thinking about earning miles & points and about how to maximize their value.

 In my second year of collecting and redeeming miles, I calculated all of the money we saved and it was over $30,000!
 My friends used to joke that it’s a part time job to learn about all of this.
 And well, it kind of is.
 But it only took a little reading every day to start figuring things out.
 Now it really is my job and I love helping others learn.

 We now have 3 kids, and sometimes we do family trips and sometimes we do adult only trips thanks to some great help from our parents.
 As the kids get older and we take them on more trips, we’re going to need to earn a lot more miles!